fmorato/XMind-Linux-Installer/README.md

 BASH script to install XMind 8 on Debian.

 Includes Launcher, MIME type link and icon.
+Some GNOME themes come with XMind icon and they have precedence over the one that is included.

 # Install